trufflesuite/trufflesuite.com/public/docs/advanced/commands.md

 truffle [command] [options]
 ```

-No arguments given is equivalent to `truffle help`, which will display a list of all commands and then exit.
+Passing no arguments is equivalent to `truffle help`, which will display a list of all commands and then exit.

 ## Available commands